-The Authority will compare its debt per O&D enplaned passenger with available sources of data, including the rating agencies' median reports.
+The target will be established with reference to available sources of data, including the rating agencies' median reports and a selected peer group of airports.
 Due to the different ways that airports finance their capital facilities, this measure is only one indicator of debt affordability.

-The Authority has established a debt (excluding special facility financing) per O&D enplaned passenger goal of no more than \$150 per enplaned passenger.
+The Authority has established a debt (excluding special facility financing) per enplaned passenger goal of no more than \$150.